ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/audit-faq.rst

 On both windows and linux you have the ability to limit the number of processes that run at the same time.

-This is set using the following as part of the playbook run
+This is set the variable as art of the playbook

 .. code-block:: bash